wp-plugins/wpbook/README.txt

 == Changelog ==

+= 2.5.2 =
+ * doh!
+Bad typo in the facebook publish code, rending access tokens invalid.
+   Quick fix, everyone should be on 2.5.2.

 = 2.5.1 =
  * Had missed some entries in the theme which referred to offline_access Shouldn't cause problems for anyone but should be removed as it will be